Discover the many ways you can access our collection. You might be surprised by how much is available – onsite, online and elsewhere.

 On 1 August we are opening a new interactive space – Hive – where you can discover more of our collection and the people who look after it.

-Since August 2018 we’ve hosted popular exhibitions such as Heath Ledger: A Life in Pictures, The Dressmaker Costume Exhibition, Carriberrie and Game Masters: The Exhibition.
+Since August 2018 we’ve hosted popular exhibitions such as Heath Ledger: A Life in Pictures, The Dressmaker Costume Exhibition, Carriberrie, Game Masters: The Exhibition and Australians & Hollywood.
 Some of these exhibitions also go on to tour, taking our collection out on the road to new audiences around metropolitan and regional Australia.

-And in the past 12 months, an additional 17,183 people have attended a special screening in Arc cinema or an event at the NFSA.
+And in the past 12 months to July 2020, an additional 17,183 people have attended a special screening in Arc cinema or an event at the NFSA.
 Thousands more every year visit our site to learn about the collection as part of school groups.

 Have you explored all of the NFSA's online platforms?
 They include: